isaackendall/OCRPDF/README.md

 which ocrmypdf
 ```

-Then supply that path to PyInstaller using the `--add-binary` option:
+Then supply that path to PyInstaller using the `--add-binary` option.
+On
+Windows use a semicolon (`;`) instead of a colon to separate the destination:

 ```bash
 pyinstaller --onefile \